AvidityLabs/nexia/TEST_CASES.md

     - Status Code: 400

-# Other

-1. Test with valid input data

-2. Test with invalid input data (missing 'text' field)
+- [x] Test with invalid input data (missing 'text' field)

-3. Test with empty 'text' field
+- [x] Test with empty 'text' field

-4. Test with text containing only spaces
+- [x] Test with text containing only spaces

-5. Test with text containing only special characters
+- [x] Test with text containing only special characters

-6. Test with text containing only digits
+- [x] Test with text containing only digits

-7. Test with text containing only uppercase letters

-8. Test with text containing only lowercase letters

-9. Test with text containing a mixture of uppercase and lowercase letters

-10. Test with text containing special characters, digits, and letters

-11. Test with text containing non-ASCII characters
+- [x] Test with text containing non-ASCII characters

-12. Test with text longer than the maximum allowed length
+- [x] Test with text longer than the maximum allowed length

-13. Test with text shorter than the minimum allowed length
+- [x] Test with text shorter than the minimum allowed length

 14. Test with a connection error when querying the sentiment model